This information explains how to care for your mouth during cancer treatment.

 - If you have a set of dentures, a bridge, or a dental prosthesis, take it out and clean it each time you clean your mouth.
 You can keep wearing it if it fits well and does not irritate your mouth.
 Take it out of your mouth while you sleep.
 If you develop any irritation, keep it out of your mouth as much as possible.

 - One quart (4 cups) of water mixed with 1 teaspoon of salt and 1 teaspoon of baking soda.
-This is the same as 1 quart of normal saline mixed with 1 teaspoon of baking soda.

 - One quart of water mixed with 1 teaspoon of salt